Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Derivation

 For convenience, we can use $\partial\boldsymbol{\mathcal{G}}_{ba} / \partial {\bf x}_{b} = -\partial\boldsymbol{\mathcal{G}}_{ba} / \partial {\bf x}_{a}$ (because $\boldsymbol{\mathcal{G}}_{ab}$ depends on ${\bf x}_{b}-{\bf x}_{a}$ rather than ${\bf x}_{b}$ or ${\bf x}_{a}$ separately) to re-write this once more as:

 where

 Recall $\zeta$ is defined in Eq.~\ref{eqn:zeta} and $\Omega$ in Eq.~\ref{eqn:omega} above.
-This makes it more obvious that the momentum/acceleration equation has two components, the ``usual'' gradient of the potential $\nabla_{a}\tilde{\phi}_{ab}$ at fixed $h$, plus the $\boldsymbol{\Upsilon}$ terms.
-The latter are sometimes called ``correction'' terms but really they can be thought of as accounting for the additional terms that should appear in the gradient of the potential owing to gradients in $h$.
-Energy conservation of the system in Eq.~\ref{eqn:lagrangian} is automatically ensured up to integration error because this is derived discretely from the particle Lagrangian (see \citealt{springel:entropy}), but we can also see this intuitively from the fact that the full set of gradient terms ensures and our derivation from the Euler-Lagrange equations (Eq.~\ref{eqn:ele}) ensures that the change in kinetic energy (${\rm d}_{t} m_{b}\,{\bf v}_{b}^{2}/2$) is exactly equal to the gravitational work done ($\int \nabla \Phi \cdot d{\bf x}$).
+This makes it more obvious that the momentum/acceleration equation has two components, the ``usual'' gradient of the potential $\nabla_{a}\tilde{\phi}_{ab}$ at fixed $\varepsilon$, plus the $\boldsymbol{\Upsilon}$ terms.
+The latter are sometimes called ``correction'' or ``grad-$\varepsilon$/grad-$h$'' terms, and they can be thought of as accounting for the additional terms that should appear in the gradient of the potential owing to gradients in $\varepsilon$ (as pointed out in e.g.\ \citealt{price:2007.lagrangian.adaptive.softening} for the specific example discussed in \S~\ref{sec:ex.rho}).
+Energy conservation of the system in Eq.~\ref{eqn:lagrangian} is automatically ensured up to integration error because this is derived discretely from the particle Lagrangian (Eq.~\ref{eqn:ele}; see \citealt{springel:entropy}), and we validate this in Appendix~\ref{sec:extra.tests}.
+But we can also see intuitively that conservation holds from the fact that the full set of gradient terms ensures that the change in kinetic energy (${\rm d}_{t} m_{b}\,{\bf v}_{b}^{2}/2$) is exactly equal to the gravitational work done ($\int \nabla \Phi \cdot d{\bf x}$).